vastbinderj/dotfiles/README.md

         - vimrc
         - gemrc
         - jshintrc
+        - npmrc        (modify the path for your home dir)

 All the dotfiles are in the dotfiles folder and must be symlinked into your home directory like: